Build an IP Based Rate Limiting Module in Node.js with Typescript

 I recently wrote a very simple IP address based rate limit module called rt-limit

 to throttle requests for this blog.
-Although rate limiting is more commonly done on reverse proxy like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.
+Although rate limiting is more commonly done on reverse proxies like Nginx and Apache, being able to manage traffic on your own back-end server is always more flexible.

-, it consumed from the record
+, it consumes that amount from the record

 Build Your Own Rate Limiting Module